jojczykp/rabbitmq-msg/README.md

 In all cases:
 * All messages were correctly delivered to all clients.
 * Bottleneck seems to be in RabbitMQ CPU.
+* Due to other tests, with multiple instances for each consumer (also with CC: field set by Producer) I noticed that the more recipients message has, the higher memory consumption is, sometimes it was doubled (don'r know why - message cached longer collecting ACKs?).

 # Potential extensions